wolfmanfp/hello-world/README.md

 # Hello World!
 Hi!
 I'm Péter, currently studying Engineering IT at the University of Pécs.

-This repo contains the message "Hello World" in several programming and two human languages (English and Hungarian).
+This repo contains the message "Hello World" in several programming, markup and two human languages (English and Hungarian).

 ### Current languages:
   * Bash